duyet/okie.one/INSTALL.md

 # NEXT_PUBLIC_VERCEL_URL=your_production_url
 ```

+A `.env.example` file is included in the repository for reference.
+Copy this file to `.env.local` and update the values with your credentials.

 ### Generating a CSRF Secret

 The `CSRF_SECRET` is used to protect your application against Cross-Site Request Forgery attacks.
 You need to generate a secure random string for this value.
 Here are a few ways to generate one: